AfSIS-at-CIESIN/RMODIS/README.md

 The RModis-copy.R is authored by
  Guido Cervone (cervone@polygonsu.edu) and Yanni Cao (yvc5268@polygonsu.edu), Pennsylvania State University

-Revised scripts that were tweaked by Mengqi Wang, Data Science, Columbia University and run faster will be added shortly.
+Revised scripts that were tweaked by Mengqi Wang, Data Science, Columbia University and run faster will be added shortly to the repository.